dev-rahulbhadoriya/dev-rahulbhadoriya/README.md

 ## **Hey there!** **👋**

-👨‍💻 I'm **Rahul Singh Bhadoriya**, the Senior Full Stack developer at Anaxee, and I'm here to be your coding companion.
-I specialize in TypeScript, Node.js, React, and the art of design.
+👨‍💻 I'm **Rahul Singh Bhadoriya**, the Senior Full Stack developer, and I'm here to be your coding companion.
+I specialize in Nextjs, TypeScript, Node.js, React, and the art of design.
 Picture crafting APIs like building blocks, working with Docker, and exploring the clouds of GCP and Azure.
-Whether it's the backend rhythm of Node.js or the frontend melody of React, I find joy in turning design ideas into captivating user experiences through code.
+Whether it's the backend rhythm of Node.js or the frontend melody of Next, I find joy in turning design ideas into captivating user experiences through code.
 Ready to kick off this coding adventure with me? 🚀✨

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=devrahul95&label=Profile%20views&color=0e75b6&style=flat" alt="devrahul95" /> </p>